tf-encrypted/rfcs/20190924-tensorflow-federated/20190924-tensorflow-federated.md

 We propose the following implementation phases:

 1. Implement specific executors and required subcomponents such as secure channels;
-2. Implement general executor and required subcomponnets such as compilers;
+2. Implement generic executor and required subcomponnets such as compilers;
-3. Re-implement (select) specific executors as instances of the general.
+3. Re-implement (select) specific executors as instances of the generic.

 ## Detailed Design Proposal